MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-implement-tenant-key.md

 If you need to confirm that the key URL is set correctly for Azure Information Protection: In Azure Key Vault, run [Get-AzureKeyVaultKey](/powershell/module/azurerm.keyvault\get-azurekeyvaultkey) to see the key URL.

 Finally, if the Azure Rights Management service is already activated, run [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) to tell Azure Information Protection to use this key as the active tenant key for the Azure Rights Management service.
-If you do not do this step, Azure Information Protection will continue to use the default Microsoft-managed key, that was automatically created for your tenant.
+If you do not do this step, Azure Information Protection will continue to use the default Microsoft-managed key that was automatically created for your tenant.

 ## Next steps